nativvstudios/nativvstudios.github.io/all_collections/_posts/2022-01-07-unity-news-info-box.md

 ## Hey there!

 #### Thanks for checking out this post!
-In this post we're going to show how to make something like this!
+In this post I'm going to show how to make something similar to this!

 ![infobox]({{ site.baseurl }}/assets/uploads/hV2AIBi.png)

-Alright, so before we get started I just have to say that I am making use of a webhosting provider.
+So before I get started I just have to say that I am making use of a webhosting provider.
-This is totally not needed, but you'll see why I'm doing this once we're done!
+It's not required, but you'll see why I'm doing this once we're done!

 #### Unity Docs